“Respect was invented to cover the empty place where love should be.” ― Leo Tolstoy

 While very often the movies, TV shows, Internet and even wider exposure to the cultures of the world are blamed for this rise in angry, rude behaviour with others, one thing stands, every generation of parents are finding it increasingly difficult to inculcate respect in their offspring as compared the generation before them.

-What are my expectations from my child as far respecting goes?
+What are my expectations for my child as far as respecting goes?

 I believe, every individual, irrespective of their age, gender, caste, culture or relation with us deserves to be respected.
 Though this definition extends to inanimate objects like property, books, food, etc. too.

 “Respect for ourselves guides our morals; respect for others guides our manners” ― Laurence Sterne

 Limiting respect to elders or rather parents and close family alone is a wrong practice.
 I expect Pari to understand this.
 Beginning with self-respect, practice basic courtesy and manners with everyone, all the time unless someone loses their respectful position in our eyes due to their actions.
 But even in the latter case, rules of basic courtesy shall hold good.

 How do I teach respect to my child?

 I have always taught Pari to use the golden trio ‘Please, Sorry, Thank you’ from the days she barely learnt to speak.
 I have been encouraging her to use these even at home (which is a first because we have never used these in our home before).

 Though it did require a lot of effort for me to acquaint my family to doing so, the day we were all on the same page, we saw Pari use these as naturally as she calls me “Mumma”.